-A user account in Active Directory is being locked if the password was incorrectly typed several times in a row and exceeds the maximum number allowed by the account password policy.
+A user account in Active Directory is locked out if the password is typed incorrectly several times in a row and exceeds the maximum number allowed by the account’s password policy.
 In this article, we will show you how to find and unlock the AD account of one user or all locked AD domain users at once.

-The threshold value for the number of attempts to enter the wrong password and the account licking time is defined in the Default Domain Policy in the GPO section Computer Configuration > Windows Settings > Security Settings > Account Policy > Account Lockout Policy.
+The threshold for the number of incorrect password attempts and the account lockout time is defined in the Default Domain Policy in the following GPO section: Computer Configuration > Windows Settings > Security Settings > Account Policy > Account Lockout Policy.

 In our Active Directory domain, this policy is configured as follows: